A Woman Decides To Try Parasailing For Her Birthday, But An Incident Leaves Her Drifting For 45 Minutes

 — World News Tonight (@ABCWorldNews) June 27, 2018

-Mexico News Daily states that Katie Malone ended up spending weeks in Jalisco hospital after suffering substantial injuries as a result of the parasailing incident.
-Here she endured several surgeries but doctors expect she will make a full recovery.
+Mexico News Daily states that Katie Malone ended up spending weeks in a Jalisco hospital after suffering substantial injuries as a result of the parasailing incident.
+Here she endured several surgeries, but doctors expect she will make a full recovery.
 However, it will likely be months before she can walk again.

 Katie received “cuts to her face, a fractured pelvis and skull, four broken ribs and a collapsed and bleeding lung.”

-As a result of Katie’s injuries, a fundraising campaign has been started to help bring Katie back to the U.S. Mexico News Daily reports that it has already raised nearly $US50,000.
-On Tuesday, she was flown to San Antonio, Texas and is expected to undergo further treatment there.
+As a result of Katie’s injuries, a fundraising campaign has been started to help bring Katie back to the U.S. Mexico News Daily reports that it has already raised nearly $50,000.
+On Tuesday, she was flown to San Antonio, Texas, and is expected to undergo further treatment there.

 Former U.S. Rep. Duncan L. Hunter has also helped with the financial arrangements for the family.

 “Once we got him involved, everything just went real smooth.
 He had some contacts.
-I believe he even contacted the consulate in Washington D.C. and then after that everything just went really, super fast,” said Katie’s father, Kelly Malone.
+I believe he even contacted the consulate in Washington, D.C. and then after that everything just went really, super fast,” said Katie’s father, Kelly Malone.

 It is likely the incident occurred as a result of strong winds caused by an incoming storm.
 Not only did Katie’s rope snap, but the force of the wind gusts caused the parasailing company’s boat to flip over in the water.